photoprism/photoprism-docs/docs/user-guide/settings/library.md

 - `/2018/IMG_1234 (2).jpg` `/2018/IMG_1234 (3).jpg`
 - `/2018/IMG_1234 copy.jpg` `/2018/IMG_1234 copy 1.jpg` `/2018/IMG_1234 copy 2.jpg`
 - `/2018/IMG_1234 (-2.7)` `/2018/IMG_1234 (+3.3).jpg` `/2018/IMG_1234(-2.7).jpg`  `/2018/IMG_1234(+3.3).jpg`

+## Search

+In this section, you can turn off the list view and the display of titles and captions in search results.

+## Download

+#### :material-camera-iris: Originals

+Only the files in the *originals* folder will be downloaded, but not any files that were automatically created in the *sidecar* folder.
+This is the recommended default.

+#### :material-raw: RAW

+Download RAW image files.

+#### :material-paperclip: Sidecar

+Download sidecar files as used for XMP metadata.
+This is generally not recommended except for some professional workflows.

+!!! note ""
+    These settings do not affect ZIP archives when downloading full albums.
+To configure album downloads, advanced users can edit the `settings.yml` file in their config folder as described in our Getting Started Guide.
+[Learn more ›](../../getting-started/config-files/settings.md#albums)